Narmada Bachao Andolan: History

 Through Patkar's channel of communication between the government and the residents, she provided critiques to the project authorities and the governments involved.
 At the same time, her group realized that all those displaced were given compensation only for the immediate standing crop and not for displacement and rehabilitation.

-As Patkar remained immersed in the Narmada struggle, she chose to quit her PhD studies and focus entirely on the Narmada activity.
+As Patkar remained immersed in the Narmada struggle, she chose to quit her PhD studies to focus entirely on the Narmada activity.
 Thereafter, she organized a 36-day solidarity march among the neighboring states of the Narmada valley from Madhya Pradesh to the Sardar Sarovar dam site.
 She said that the march was "a path symbolizing the long path of struggle (both immediate and long-term) that [they] really had".
 The march was resisted by the police, who according to Patkar were "caning the marchers and arresting them and tearing the clothes off women activists".

 Within the focus of the NBA towards the stoppage of the Sardar Sarovar Dam, Patkar advised adding the World Bank to its propaganda.
 Using the right to fasting, she undertook a 22-day fast that almost took her life.
 Patkar's actions did force the World Bank to set up The Morse Commission, an independent review of the project.
 Their report clearly stated that the Bank's policies on environment and resettlement were being violated by the project.
 The World Bank's participation in these projects was canceled in 1993.
 Before the World Bank could pull out, the Indian Government did.

 She undertook a similar fast in 1993 and resisted evacuation from the dam site.
 In 1994, the Narmada Bachao Andolan office was attacked reportedly by a couple of political parties, and Patkar and other activists were physically assaulted and verbally abused.
 In protest, a few NBA activists and she began a fast; 20 days later, they were arrested and forcibly fed intravenously.

 The Sardar Sarovar Dam's construction began again in 1999 after the construction was allowed and was declared finished in 2006.
 It was inaugurated in 2017 by Prime Minister Narendra Damodardas Modi.
 Since construction in 2017, the height has been increased from 138 meters to 163 meters.